-This is the percent of residents prescribed antipsychotic medications.
-Antipsychotic drugs are given to patients for many medical conditions, including dementia.
-Tragically, in some cases, increased usage of these drugs may indicate that a nursing home is using these drugs to subdue residents.
+This tells you the percentage of residents prescribed antipsychotic drugs.
+Antipsychotic medications are given to residents for many medical conditions, such as dementia.
+Sadly, in some situations, high levels of antipsychotic drug use may indicate a nursing home is using these drugs to subdue residents.

 Appropriately Uses Anti-Anxiety Medication

-This tells you the percentage of patients who were prescribed antianxiety medications.
-Antianxiety drugs are given to patients suffering from depression and anxiety.
+This tells you the percent of patients who were prescribed antianxiety medications.
+Antianxiety medications are prescribed to patients experiencing depression or anxiety.